multiverse-os/wormholes-router/README.md

     // TODO: Needs to add support for I2C and wormholes own overlay network
     // TODO: Experiment with securing writing to several interconnected DHTs by using ring signatures.
 Enabling sharded data or different tables of data to be securely modified in a way that is resistant to race conditions

+  // Store ephemeral ping map
+  // Store ephemeral geolocal map encrypted to friends
+  // Support Gossip discovery
+  // Support `wormhole://`hash( or name in DNS DHT) and support `peer://` `friend://` `friend://miamigasamiga@myfriend/send_money/5/USD`
   NETWORK:
     /peers                       - List all connected peers
-    /successor                   - Next peer in identifier ring (Not Implemented) /predecessor                 - Previous peer in identifier ring (Not Implemented) /ftable                      - List ftable peers (Not Implemented) /create                      - Create new ring (Not Implemented) /connect [onion address]     - Join ring containing peer with [onion address] /lookup [id]                 - Find onion address of account with [id] (Not Implemented) /ping [onion address]        - Ping peer (Not Implemented) /ringcast [message]          - Message every peer in ring (Not Implemented)
+    /successor                   - Next peer in identifier ring /predecessor                 - Previous peer in identifier ring /ftable                      - List ftable peers
+    /create                      - Create new ring
+    /connect [onion address]     - Join ring containing peer with [onion address] /lookup [id]                 - Find onion address of account with [id] /ping [onion address]        - Ping peer (Not Implemented) /ringcast [message]          - Message every peer in ring

+  // NOTE: Each node of the DHT needs its own onion address!
+  //       Each block/chunk in a file that is being distributed over upgraded torrent protocol has its own onion address.
+This could enable truly trackerless torrents.
   DHT:
-    /put [key] [value]           - Put key and value into database (Not Implemented) /get [key]                   - Get value of key (Not Implemented) /delete [key]                - Delete key and its value from database (Not Implemented)
+    /put [key] [value]           - Put key and value into database /get [key]                   - Get value of key /delete [key]                - Delete key and its value from database (Not Implemented)

   WEBUI:
     /webui [start|stop]          - Start or stop webUI server

+  // Derive SSH key or others from existing keys.
+Like take PGP key and use it to deterministically generate other keys that can be used to generate session keys.
+And session keys.
+And build in key signing, and web of trust formation.
+Build in how well you can verify, was it a key signing party, or you know this person.
+Favor onion keys, or scramble key for routing through wormholes overlay network.
+Have account generation that creates ways to recover root key that is held cold as possible.
   ACCOUNT:
-    /accounts                    - List all local accounts (Not Implemented) /generate                    - Generate new account key pair (Not Implemented) /delete                      - Delete an account key pair (Not Implemented) /sign [id] [message]         - Sign with account key pair (Not Implemented) /verify [id] [message]       - Verify a signed message with key pair (Not Implemented) /encrypt [id] [message]      - Encrypt a message with key pair (Not Implemented) /decrypt [id] [message]      - Decrypt a message with key pair (Not Implemented)
+    /accounts                    - List all local accounts
+    /generate                    - Generate new account key pair /delete                      - Delete an account key pair /sign [id] [message]         - Sign with account key pair /verify [id] [message]       - Verify a signed message with key pair /encrypt [id] [message]      - Encrypt a message with key pair (Not Implemented) /decrypt [id] [message]      - Decrypt a message with key pair (Not Implemented)